Friday, October 18, 2019 – Sunday, October 20, 2019

 The SWG will be operating a book table at our SWG 2019 Conference.
-If you are attending our conference, and would like to include your books, more information will be available on this site in September.
+If you are attending our conference and would like to include your books, please bring your books and a completed book table form for the conference.

 To Register: Fill out the Conference Registration form available below and

 Mail it to our office: SWG PO Box 3986, Regina SK S4P 3R9